triori/TEST_AQA/README.md

 ![Cypress interface](https://github.com/triori/TEST_AQA/blob/master/screenshot_cypress.png)

 *For run current test just click by it name.
-Browsers and registrars are installed automatically.*
+Browser and logger are open automatically.*

 *If you want run all test, click* ```Run 3 integration specs```